jfjlaros/arduino-peripherals/docs/usage.rst

 PhotoResistor
 -------------

-Include the header file to use the button library.
+Include the header file to use the photoresistor library.

 .. code:: cpp